What in the World is

 15 The frequent use of the word "attack" was merely a smokescreen to cause members to focus on Satan and perceived "enemies," instead of what was really going on.

 16 Together, July-August 2007, "New Church Leadership Training Conference" In GCI's Church Multiplication Ministries "General Resources" list, they have a link to Emerging Church's Rick Warren under "Pastor's Toolbox."
-They are also listed on: Church Planting Leadership Fellowship, August 20, 2010.
+They are also listed on: Church Planting Leadership Fellowship Today.